LOADING

 Share

 Surrounding himself with honed athletes, Homer Manson and his group discover (and walk) the longest, hardest traces inside the place.
 I’m thankful for it, man; highlining offers me something to be obsessed with,” 25-year-vintage Homer Manson tells ASN from his home in Moab, Utah.
-“I love it even though it nevertheless scares the crap of me.”
+“I love it even though it nevertheless scares the crap of me.”Manson and his tight community of friends spend day by day searching out the hardest spans to walk through tensioned one-inch webbing.
+At times, their strains are connected to the tops of slim wilderness spires hundreds of feet off the floor, which makes on-foot experiences like they’re tiptoeing throughout the sky.

-Raised by way of his mother, who struggled with addiction, she took care of him and his six siblings (such as his dual).
-He turned into an age whilst the relatives’ circle left Moab to get away from his abusive father.
+Raised by way of his mother, who struggled with addiction; she took care of him and his six siblings (such as his dual).
+He turned into an age while the relatives’ circle left Moab to get away from his abusive father.
 Despite his mom’s struggle with tablets, he credits her with doing the first-class she ought to elevate all seven children by herself.
-After Moab, he ended up at the streets in Salt Lake City and the encompassing place.
+After Moab, he ended up on the streets in Salt Lake City and the encompassing place.
 At age 15, now back in Moab, he got busted for stealing cars and ended up in Juvenile Hall.
 After he was given out, he wandered across the wasteland and commenced gambling on the sandstone cliffs.
 He additionally joined the local health club and commenced a day-by-day weightlifting ordinary.

-One day, two of his friends advised him to get out of the gym and join them outside slacklining.
-After giving a gaggle of excuses (e.G. He wasn’t flexible sufficient, did not have good balance, and many others.), his friends kept pushing, so he eventually went alongside.
-I didn’t recognize if I could healthy in or now not,” he tells ASN. “[After that day], I ultimately got to the point where I ought to stand up and, in fact, stroll the road.
-Soon I fell in love with highlining.
-I like how fear pushes you from in the back of.
+One day, two friends advised him to leave the gym and join them outside slacklining.
+After giving a gaggle of excuses (e., G. He wasn’t flexible enough, did not have good balance, and many others.), his friends kept pushing, so he eventually went alongside.
+I didn’t recognize if I could healthy in or now not,” he tells ASN. “[After that day], I ultimately reached the point where I ought to stand up and stroll the road.
+Soon, I fell in love with highlining.
+I like how fear pushes you from in the back.
 Today, four years after beginning the sport, “lifestyles excellent,” he says.
-“Now I recognize a number of the nice athletes within the global.
+“Now I recognize several nice athletes globally.
 And they’re my pleasant buddies.
 I feel wonderfully blessed.
 I need to live with it, but I can.

 Erika Norman